 - don’t want their periods to change

 - take other medicines that may affect the pill

 - have unexplained bleeding in between periods and sex

 - have had heart disease or a stroke, liver disease or breast cancer

 Missing or forgetting to take a pill has happened to the best of us.
 Check out our missed pill calculator which will help you with what to do, depending on how many you’ve missed and where you are in your pill packet.
 We’ll update this with the drospirenone pill rules when this becomes available in the UK!
 If you have any doubt, then make sure you use alternative contraception such as a condom or don’t have sex until you’re protected and speak to your pharmacist.

 In the UK, you should be able to get a free NHS prescription for the progestogen-only pill in most contraception clinics, sexual health clinics, GPs surgeries, and some young people’s services.

-The progestogen-only pills Lovima and Hana will be available over the counter from the pharmacy (ie without a prescription) from July 2021.
+The progestogen-only pills Lovima and Hana are available over the counter from the pharmacy (ie without a prescription).